jphoga/portfolio/content/about/about/about_me/index.md

 ## University - first encounters with coding

 I did not study computer science or anything IT related.
-My major was Japanese Studies (which I loved) and my minor was Media Studies (for which I had strongly mixed feelings... let's say it's the perfect fit for anyone who gets high by analyzing black & white movies from 1920's).
+My major was Japanese Studies (which I loved) and my minor was Media Studies (for which I had strongly mixed feelings... let's say it's the perfect fit for anyone who gets excited by analyzing black & white movies from 1920's).

 During my studies I got in touch with the wonderful world of programming by taking some Java classes and basic coding tutorials.
-These were so much fun that I decided to deep dive into computer science later on.
-Since I already was pretty much advanced in my regular studies I had to finish those first.
+These were so much fun that I decided to deep dive into computer science.
+But since I already was pretty advanced in my regular studies I had to finish those first.

-And part of my study was of course visiting my beloved Tokyo every now and again.
+And part of my Japanese studies was of course visiting my beloved Tokyo every now and again for language exchange and research.

 ![Tokyo](./tokyo-golden-gai.jpg)

 ## Early working years - a slow start

 The programming game was on again when I got my first job - coding here I come!
 But I soon realized that learning how to code next to the daily working routine proved to be much harder than expected.
-And in case you have ever lived and worked in Japan you know what I mean: no time AT ALL in the evening after many, many, many hours of overtime and Saturdays & Sundays are dearly needed for sleep (well, and for fun of course, it can't get better than a Tokyo party weekend!).
+And in case you have ever lived and worked in Japan you know what I mean: no time AT ALL in the evening after many, many, many hours of overtime while Saturdays & Sundays on the other hand are dearly needed for sleep (well, and for fun of course - it can't get better than a party weekend in Tokyo!).

-I was also not quite sure how to build something fun & useful with my basic Java skills, and so I was a bit at a loss for some time...
+I was also not quite sure how to build something fun & useful with my basic Java skills from university classes, and so I was a bit at a loss for some time...

 Luckily I chose a profession which was close to the things I wanted to learn.
-So while working as an IT-consultant implementing ERP systems all over the planet, I could handle program code in the form of design documents and while testing & debugging financial programs.
-Being a consultant has its benefits and needs its own set of skills which comes in handy quite often when there are problems to be analyzed, clients to be convinced or just by being amazing in Excel and Powerpoint.
+So while working as an IT-consultant implementing ERP systems all over the planet, I was handling program code in the form of design documents and while testing & debugging financial programs.
+Being a consultant has its benefits and needs its own set of skills to polish which come in handy quite often when there are problems to be analyzed, clients to be convinced or just by being amazing in Excel and Powerpoint.

-## Le Wagon bootcamp - the time of my life
+## Le Wagon bootcamp - deep dive into coding

 But designing and testing financial programs in a strange language (anyone knows ABAP...?) didn't really satisfy me.
 So I decided to take unpaid leave for two months and enrolled into the [Le Wagon](http://lewagon.com) web-developer bootcamp in Meguro, Tokyo.